firesharkstudios/butterfly-server/docs/Butterfly.Database.Dynamic/DynamicViewSet/StartAsync.md

 # DynamicViewSet.StartAsync method

-Sends the initial DataChangeTransactions to the registered listener.
-Listens for DataChangeTransactions and send appropriately filtered DataChangeTransactions to the registered listener.
-Stops listening when DynamicQuerySet is disposed.
+Sends the initial DataEventTransactions to the registered listener.
+Listens for DataEventTransactions and send appropriately filtered DataEventTransactions to the registered listener.
+Stops listening when DynamicViewSet is disposed.

 ```csharp
 public Task<DynamicViewSet> StartAsync()